ISSOtm/hUGEDriver/Documentation/effects.md

 ## 8 - Set panning

-Sets **all** channels' pannings to either hard left, hard right, both, or none.
+Sets **all** channels' panning to either hard left, hard right, both, or none.
 This is done by writing to `NR50`.
 Which channel this is called on is irrelevant.

 **Argument format:** The raw byte to write to `NR50`.